Massillon Museum + Tremont Coffee Co.

 From there, through a small doorway, down a ramp, and around a corner, Studio M Gallery is revealed.
 It’s a decent space for exhibiting a rotating work of local artists and a very welcomed addition and contrast to the rest of the (history) museum.
 The room is not very wide, more like a bloated hallway, so it doesn’t lend itself to very large works of art but it does facilitate a more intimate if not engulfed experience with the work.

-A bit underwhelmed with the museum experience I was reluctant to try and find a coffee shop.
+With a pleasant and relaxing museum excursion completed, it was time to find some caffeine.
 Mostly because it was Sunday evening, the streets were bare, shops closed, and I wasn’t sure if I would find anything open.
 I’m so glad I did a search and found the Tremont Coffee Co. - nearby and open.

 The CAFE: Tremont Coffee Co.